quicwg/base-drafts/draft-ietf-quic-transport.md

 * A liveness or path validation check using PATH_CHALLENGE frames is sent periodically until a matching PATH_RESPONSE frame is received or until there is no remaining need for liveness or path validation checking.
-PATH_CHALLENGE frames include a different payload each time they are sent.
+PATH_CHALLENGE frames include a different payload each time they are sent and are therefore not-retransmittable.

 * Responses to path validation using PATH_RESPONSE frames are sent just once.
   A new PATH_CHALLENGE frame will be sent if another PATH_RESPONSE frame is